-During Expedition 337, extending the riser drilling/coring depth at Site C0020 (JAM-STEC Site C9001) was originally planned to 2200 mbsf (maximum penetration depth at 2500 mbsf), where the terrigenous to shallow-marine coalbed is situated beneath the overlying marine sedimentary realm.
-The riser drilling exploration of the deep hydrocarbon reservoir off Shimokita provided the unique opportunity to examine geobiological and diagenetic processes associated with coal formation in deeply buried strata.
-No microbial life or its activities have been documented to date at the maximum targeted burial depths in any marine environment.
+An operational goal of Expedition 337 was to extend the riser drilling/coring depth at Site C0020 (i.e., JAMSTEC Site C9001) to at least 2200 mbsf (and possibly deeper if time and safety concerns permitted) in order to obtain samples from the terrigenous to shallow-marine coalbeds that were believed to be situated below marine sediments.
+This expedition was thus anticipated to provide the unique opportunity to examine geobiological and diagenetic processes associated with coal formation in deeply buried marine sediment.
+Moreover, microbial life or its activities had never been documented at the targeted burial depths in any marine environment.
 Expedition 337 was driven by three overarching testable hypotheses:

 - 1. The deeply buried coalbeds act as geobiological reactors that release dissolved organic compounds such as methane, acetate, and other substances. - 2.
-The conversion and transport of the coalbed-derived organic substances influence microbial and diagenetic processes in the overlying, shallower strata. - 3.
-The subsurface coalbed has the potential to serve as a cap rock for potential future activities of CO2 sequestration and can support biological conversion of CO2 into biomass and organic compounds even at high CO2 concentrations.
+The conversion and transport of coalbed-derived organic substances influences microbial and diagenetic processes in the overlying, shallower strata. - 3.
+Subsurface coalbeds have the potential to serve as a seal for CCS within the porous sand layers between the coal formation and can support biological conversion of CO_2 into biomass and organic compounds even at high CO_2 concentrations.

-The following operational objectives addressed during Expedition 337 are tied to the above hypotheses and guide our research strategy:
+The following operational objectives addressed during Expedition 337 are tied to the above hypotheses and guided our research strategy:

-- Constrain the impact of a thermally immature coalbed on the diagenetic and microbial processes at great burial depths; - Quantify the upward fluxes of dissolved organic compounds, such as gaseous hydrocarbons and volatile fatty acids, out of the coalbed and evaluate their impact on microbial processes in shallower strata; - Assess the limits of life and potential geochemical and geophysical constraints to microbial population, diversity, metabolic activity, and functioning in the deep biosphere; and - Test whether distinct active microbial communities inhabit the deeply buried coalbed, the overlying sediments of terrigenous origin, and the even shallower marine sediments and how they respond to high CO2 concentrations.
+- Constrain the impact of a thermally immature coalbed on the diagenetic and microbial processes at great burial depths; - Quantify the upward fluxes of dissolved organic compounds, such as gaseous hydrocarbons and volatile fatty acids, out of the coalbed and evaluate their impact on microbial processes in shallower strata; - Assess the limits of life and potential geochemical and geophysical constraints to microbial population, diversity, metabolic activity, and function in the deep subseafloor biosphere; and - Examine whether distinct and active microbial communities inhabit the deeply buried coalbed, the overlying sediments of terrigenous origin, and the even shallower marine sediments and determine microbial response to high CO2 concentrations.

-We also address the following set of specific research questions:
+We also addressed the following set of specific research questions:

-- What is the ecological and biogeochemical relevance of deeply buried lignite in the natural hydrocarbon system offshore the Shimokita Peninsula? - What are the fluxes of both thermogenically and biologically produced methane and other diagenetic products, such as organic acids, into shallower strata and how important are these for the carbon budget? - How does coal diagenesis affect subseafloor microbial biomass, diversity, and metabolic activities? - Does the presence of the low-maturity coalbed stimulate heterotrophic and autotrophic microbial communities? - How do minerals and organic matter react in the coalbed formation, how will this change the physical and chemical characteristics, and how will it affect the microbial communities? - What paleoenvironmental information and sedimentary regimes are recorded at Site C0020? - What is the natural flux of CO2 and CH4 from the coalbed hydrocarbon system, and what is the potential for CO2 sequestration in the Shimokita system?
+- What is the ecological and biogeochemical relevance of deeply buried lignite in the natural hydrocarbon system offshore the Shimokita Peninsula? - What are the fluxes of both thermogenically and biologically produced methane and other diagenetic products, such as organic acids, into shallower strata and how important are these for the carbon budget? - How does coal diagenesis affect subseafloor microbial biomass, diversity, and metabolic activities? - Does the presence of the low-maturity coalbed stimulate heterotrophic and autotrophic microbial communities? - How do minerals and organic matter react in the coalbed formation, how will this change the physical and chemical characteristics, and how will it affect the microbial communities? - What paleoenvironmental information and sedimentary regimes are recorded at Site C0020? - What is the natural flux of CO2 and CH4 from the coalbed hydrocarbon system, and what is the potential for CO2 sequestration in the deep subseafloor coal-sand formation?